Let Freedom Ring, Inc.: Activities

-2008 cycle
+Presidency of George W. Bush

+Let Freedom Ring promoted George W. Bush to religious conservative voters in 2004.
+Let Freedom Ring supported the neo-conservative agenda led by President George W. Bush, including advocating for a fence along the U.S.–Mexico border.
+It advocated for Ohio's ban on same-sex marriage in 2004.

+Presidency of Barack Obama

 Let Freedom Ring ran attack ads against Obama in 2008.
 It was involved in organizing the nationwide Tea Party movement protests on April 15, 2009, in part by sending out robocalls to potential participants the day before.
 The organization received some signatures from Senators, on a pledge to give voters an opportunity to read Obamacare, and read it themselves, before voting on the bill.
 Hanna, its president, said the treatment by the media of the topic of domestic terrorism, in particular renewed coverage of Timothy McVeigh in 2010, was being politicized.
 As the broader right-wing opposition to the Obama administration unified, the organization supported the election of politicians associated with the Tea Party movement in 2010 and later years.
 During 2011, it worked with tea-party-affiliated politicians and activists to oppose increasing the debt ceiling.